Richard Neutra

 Rudolf Shindler

-1929 was a turning point, when Richard and his family became American Citizens, looking back over their shoulders to a Europe that was leaning more and more towards extremist politics.
-Whilst they may not have realised it then, the decision is likely to have saved their lives.
+Trying every avenue to earn a living, in 1928, Neutra turned his hand to tutoring at the Acadamy of Modern Art in Los Angeles, where he counted Gregory Ainas as one of his pupils.
+1929 was a turning point when Richard and his family became American Citizens, looking back over their shoulders to a Europe leaning increasingly towards extremist politics.
+While they may not have realised it then, the decision will likely have saved their lives.

-Looking at Richard Neutra’s Lovell House, Los Feliz 1929
+Lovell House, Los Feliz

 Lovell Health House images Michael Locke